caido/documentation/src/reference/features/testing/automate.md

 ::: tip TIPS

 - Clicking the column names (_located at the top and spanning horizontally_) within the results payload list pane will sort the requests by the selected column category.
-View the [Sorting by Properties](../overview/sorting.md) documentation for more information.
+View the [Sorting by Properties](/reference/features/overview/sorting.md) documentation for more information.
 - Clicking the `{}` button will toggle the Pretty/Raw display option.
-- If you have installed the rendering engine - clicking the image icon located at the top-right corner of the response pane (_not pictured above_) will present a visual representation of the response.
+- If you have installed the rendering engine - clicking the image icon located at the top-right corner of the response pane will present a visual representation of the response.
 View the [Basic Configuration](/quickstart/beginner_guide/setup/config.md) documentation for more information.

 :::